dantegates/dantegates.github.io/_posts/2026-08-31-what-is-the-posterior-and-why-does-it-matter?.md

 # An investing strategy

 As a physicist-turned-mathematician, Thorp turned his talents to Vegas, using an [ingenious device invented with Claude Shannon](https://exhibits.lib.uci.edu/thorp/spin), an original [card-counting theory](https://www.goodreads.com/en/book/show/891883.Beat_the_Dealer), and the [Kelly criterion](https://en.wikipedia.org/wiki/Kelly_criterion) to beat the house.
 After overstaying his welcome in the city of lost wages, he returned to academia, only to change careers once again.
-And, once again, he found success in his new venture as a hedge fund manager by leaning on his past experiences - in particular, probability theory, applied mathematics, and a working knowledge of the Kelly criterion.[^fn:thorp-biography]
+And, once again, he found success in his new venture as a hedge fund manager by leaning on his past experiences - in particular, probability theory, applied mathematics, and a working knowledge of the Kelly criterion.[^thorp-biography]

 It turns out that the Kelly criterion is central to our conversation.
 Developed by John Kelly at the legendary Bell Labs, the Kelly criterion seeks to maximize long-term wealth by repeatedly employing a "fixed-fractional" betting strategy that optimizes for geometric growth.

 In the note referenced above, Thorp demonstrated that Kelly's framework could be extended from a betting strategy for events with discrete outcomes to an investment strategy for events with continuous ones, like the S&P 500.
 This investment strategy will form the basis of our discussion.

-To get started, let's begin by taking a look at those returns between 1928 and 2024.[^fn:tbill-technicality]
+To get started, let's begin by taking a look at those returns between 1928 and 2024.[^tbill-technicality]

 ![]({{ "/assets/what-is-the-posterior/historical-returns.png" | absolute_url }})